ramonabejan/nodejsweather/README.md

 # nodejsweather
-A command line apli to get the temperature
+A command line apli in node.js to get the temperature